Tips from an Admissions Representative: How AP Scores Are Really Viewed

 APU grants college credit for 35 different AP exams.
 Here is a full list of eligible exams and the class equivalents that are awarded for each passed exam.

-The admissions counselor can evaluate your current progress in high school and help you navigate what your next steps should be.
-A counselor can also let you know if you don’t have the minimum requirements to be accepted into a university, and will advise you on how to apply as a transfer student after completing coursework at a community college.
+The admissions representative can evaluate your current progress in high school and help you navigate what your next steps should be.
+A representative can also let you know if you don’t have the minimum requirements to be accepted into a university, and will advise you on how to apply as a transfer student after completing coursework at a community college.

 Posted: April 10, 2018